robashton/blog/input/pages/I am not looking for a job/content.markdown

 - I want to build stuff
 - I want to help other people build stuff

-I actually have some semi-concrete plans next year that will make all of this happen, this will take a few months to put into place though and in the meanwhile I an offer for YOU, if you are interested and feeling brave.
+I actually have some semi-concrete plans next year that will make all of this happen, this will take a few months to put into place though and in the meanwhile I have an offer for YOU, if you are interested and feeling brave.

 I am offering the following two things